saihgupr/TasmotaApp/README.md

 # TasmotaApp

-A native iOS app for controlling Tasmota-powered smart devices on your local network.
-Built with SwiftUI for a modern, responsive interface that adapts to different device orientations and screen sizes.
+A native iOS and macOS app for controlling Tasmota-powered smart devices on your local network.
+Built with SwiftUI for a modern, responsive interface that adapts to different device orientations and screen sizes across iPhone, iPad, and Mac.

 ## Features